-Audited Financial Statements For The Fiscal Year Ended June 30, 2023
+Audited Financial Statements For The Fiscal Year Ended June 30, 2024

-Such Audited Financial Statement and opinion were prepared as of date thereof and have not been reviewed and/or updated in connection with the preparation and dissemination of this Continuing Disclosure Statement.
+Note: Such Financial Reports and opinions were prepared as of the date thereof and have not been reviewed and/or updated by the District's Auditors in connection with the preparation and dissemination of this official statement.
+Consent of the Auditors for inclusion of the Audited Financial Reports in this Official Statement has neither been requested nor obtained.